 The captain in the second row has the same unhindered view as the stoker; and the tandem is incredibly adjustable, making it possible for passengers who (still) can’t pedal to ride in the comfortable front seat: for example, children from 3’3” (100 cm) in height (with optional Children’s Crankset) or people with special needs.

-Front-seat riders have an even more comfortable sitting position than the helmsman.
-They can lean back and enjoy the panorama at their feet, with the suspension fork beneath them ironing out any potholes.
-And, thanks to the second freewheel, they can even take a break and let the captain pedal alone for a while.
+And in the front row, you’ll feel like a VIP guest as you lean back and roll into the panoramic horizon, floating comfortably on the suspension fork; thanks to the second freewheel, you can even take a break and let the captain pedal alone for a while.

 The nimble tandem can also be taken practically anywhere, because the PINO frame – in any version – can be quickly and easily broken down into two frame halves.
 The tandem’s ultra-stiff tube joint is extremely heavy duty.

 On the tandem version, the Luggage Rack and optional Lowrider carry supplies for the whole family – and the hydraulic disc brakes ensure that everything stays safe and under control when the going gets … speedy.
 And, with the versatile PINO, this is sure to happen often – be it with freight or a date …

 Julian, 26, lives in Bergkamen in the Ruhr region.
 When it comes to cycling and bikes, he really knows his stuff.
 Since his 14th birthday, he’s competed in “pretty much every downhill race in Germany,” he explains, motioning to his personal machine parked in front of his house: a monster mountain bike with a beefy suspension fork that tells you at a glance it means business.